Feb. 18, 2020

 *This webinar is not available to Porex competitors.

-Host Biography: Rahul Maharsia, Global Director of R&D, Porex
+Rahul Maharsia, Global Director of R&D at Porex

 Rahul is the Global Director of R&D for Porex Corporation, a business of the Filtration Group.
 Porex is a porous materials manufacturer headquartered in Atlanta, GA, with product development and manufacturing facilities in the US, Germany, Scotland, Malaysia and China.
 Rahul has a diverse experience of over 14 years in the areas of Innovation, R&D and Operations for the oil & gas, medical, industrial, and consumer markets.
 At Porex, Rahul leads a global initiative to develop a robust and sustainable R&D pipeline through an inclusive and holistic approach to innovation.
 Rahul holds an MBA from the MIT Sloan School of Management, and a PhD Degree in Engineering from Louisiana State University.